Unserdeutsch: Background

 Further, Unserdeutsch is only composed of three characteristics: movement rules, questions and question words, according to Bickerton and his bioprogram hypothesis.

 'Everybody get out, shove the boat!'

+Phonology

+Consonants

+The below table shows Unserdeutsch's consonantal phonemes:

+Vowels

+The below table shows Unserdeutsch's vowel phonemes:

 Grammar

 Unserdeutsch is typical of creole languages in that it reflects the lexicon of one language overlaid upon a substrate grammar – in this case German and Tok Pisin, respectively.
 Grammatically, Unserdeutsch bears many similarities to L2 varieties of German, suggesting incomplete language acquisition on the part of students in the German-speaking colony.
 Grammatically, Unserdeutsch morphology adheres to "average" creole characteristics, but because Unserdeutsch was never formally standardized, being used only informally as an in-group register, there is an unusually high degree of grammatical variation among speakers of Unserdeutsch, both between familial groups and individual speakers.

 More recently, Australian English has also influenced the language in several ways.
 Certain syntactic constructions appear to have been borrowed directly from English, including an English-like passive voice construction utilizing a copula.
 Both of these features are generally rare in creole languages, which indicates an early, pervasive English influence that might have included conscious modeling of English sentence structure.